jack4Lindsay/tag/README.md

 # Tag

+An online multiplayer game of tag!

+## Installation:

 WINDOWS x64 INSTALLER LINK FOR CLIENT VERSION 5.0: https://drive.google.com/file/d/1KTs0Dm4LO-fyqe71uFrMmOianntrJzdg/view?usp=sharing

-An online multiplayer game of tag.

-NOTE: You need the consumer version of Java installed along with Oracle's JDK (Java Development Kit) 18 downloaded to run these .jar files
+If you choose to run the .jar files directly, you will need the consumer version of Java installed along with Oracle's JDK (Java Development Kit) version 18

 Here are the links to the downloads (as of 6/11/2022):